Asian Institute of Management: Research

-Asian Institute of Management-Rizalino S. Navarro Policy Center for Competitiveness

 The Asian Institute of Management-Rizalino S. Navarro Policy Center for Competitiveness (AIM-RSN PCC) was established in 1996 and serves as AIM's public policy think tank and research arm.
 The Center focuses on emerging international economic trends and the demands of a competitive global trade and finance environment.
-AIM-RSN PCC was formerly known as the AIM Policy Center but was renamed in 2015 in honor of former Philippine Secretary of Trade and Industry Rizalino S. Navarro.
+AIM-RSN PCC was formerly known as the AIM Policy Center but was renamed in 2015 in honor of former Philippine Secretary of Trade and Industry Rizalino Navarro.

-Ramon V. del Rosario Sr.-Center for Corporate Social Responsibility

 The Ramon V. del Rosario Sr.-Center for Corporate Social Responsibility (AIM RVR Center) focuses on corporate social responsibility and corporate governance.
 It was established in 2000 and conducts both research and non-research activities.
 The center was named after Ramon V. Del Rosario Sr., Founder and Chairman of the PHINMA Group.
 It manages the Hills Program on Governance established by the American International Group through its C.V.
 Starr Foundation.

-Team Energy Center for Bridging Leadership

 The Team Energy Center for Bridging Leadership (CBL) was founded by Prof. Ernesto Garilao after he was inspired by a global research project on “bridging leadership” conducted by the Synergos Institute in 2000.
 CBL's focus is on developing “Bridging Leaders” who will address societal divides in the Philippines and in Asia.
 CBL was formerly called the Center for Bridging Societal Divides.

-Gov. Jose B. Fernandez Jr. Center for Banking and Finance

 The Gov. Jose B. Fernandez Jr. Center for Banking and Finance (JBF) was launched in 1994 in honor of the late Philippine Central Bank governor Jose B. Fernandez Jr. JBF focuses on researching issues faced by the financial services industry, improving the competence of Asian financial managers, and building alliances between Asian business institutions.

-Dr. Andrew L. Tan Center for Tourism

 The Dr. Andrew L. Tan Center for Tourism provides studies that support the Philippine tourism and hospitality industry.
 It was established in 2012 in partnership with Megaworld Foundation and is mainly focused on the development of sustainable tourism in the Philippines and the rest of Asia.

 AIM-Dado Banatao Incubator

-AIM-Dado Banatao Incubator provides technology, science, or engineering startups with mentorship and training.
-The chief adviser of the incubator is Dado Banatao, an entrepreneur who has invested in numerous startups in the Philippines and the US.
-The incubator was founded under the joint partnership and leadership of AIM, DOST, and PhilDev Foundation.
+AIM-Dado Banatao Incubator provides technology, science, or engineering startups with mentorship and training.The incubator was founded under the joint partnership and leadership of AIM, DOST, and PhilDev Foundation.
 The Incubator won as the "Best Incubator Startup Program" at the DOST Startup Incubator Awards in April 2021.